 Take advantage or those juicy vine ripened tomatoes when they come into season!
 Broiling or baking tomato slices with cheese gives the concentrated flavor of slow oven roasted tomatoes, but in minutes.

-This recipe is ideal for an easy appetizer (serve with sliced baguette) or low carb, gluten-free side dish.
+This recipe is ideal for an easy appetizer (serve with sliced baguette) or a gluten-free side dish.
 Made without breadcrumbs, this 4 ingredient dish makes an effortless summer treat!

 Ingredients Needed,